 The formula for the CPI is like this:

-It will give you a rough idea of the budgeting process to ensure the changes or progress of the project.
-The project's progress will directly show a positive impact on the organization's growth.
+It will give you a rough idea of the budgeting process to ensure changes or progress on the project.
+The project's progress will directly show a positive impact on the organisation's growth.

-Now it is essential to know the accurate formula of estimate at completion, and it is calculated as budget at completion calculation divided by the cost performance index.
+Now it is essential to know the accurate formula for the estimate at completion, which is calculated as the budget at completion calculation divided by the cost performance index.

 The formula for the calculations of Estimate at Completion is as follows: